D3Automation/angular-c360/README.md

 of customization is needed, it probably makes sense to encapsulate the HTML into a [custom directive](https://docs.angularjs.org/guide/directive) (see below under [Advanced Usage](#advanced-usage)).

 ### Executing Actions (e.g. downloading drawings)
-As mentioned above, all actions defined on a given part in your C360 model are availabe in the client-side model as functions on that part.
+As mentioned above, all actions defined on a given part in your C360 model are available in the client-side model as functions on that part.
 Executing an action is as simple as calling one of those functions.
 The simplest way to do this is through an [`ng-click`](https://docs.angularjs.org/api/ng/directive/ngClick) binding:

 ```html
 <button ng-click="vm.rootPart.CreateDrawingDWG()">Download DWG</button>